CHANGE OR EXTEND YOUR NONIMMIGRANT STATUS I-539

 YOU HAVE TO BE CAREFUL OF THE 90-DAY RULE:

-When you apply for any kind of visa, in applying, you are assuring the U.S. government that the reason you are applying for any specific visa type, is to come to the U.S. to engage in activities that are consistent with the visa’s type and purpose.
-For example, if you apply for an B-1 business visa, then you are telling the government that your true purpose for coming to the U.S. is business.
+When you apply for any kind of visa, in applying, you are assuring the U.S. government that the reason you are applying for any specific visa type is to come to the U.S. to engage in activities that are consistent with the visa’s type and purpose.
+For example, if you apply for a B-1 business visa, then you are telling the government that your true purpose for coming to the U.S. is business.
 The 90-day rule is that USCIS will presume that you purposely lied about your intentions if you do something inconsistent with your visa type, within 90 days of coming to the U.S. In other words, if you do one of the following things within 90 days of entering the U.S., USCIS is going to be suspicious that you lied to them about your intentions.
 Which may trigger a fraud investigation against you.
 Activities or behavior that could violate or be inconsistent with your visa include:

 This does not mean you cannot change your mind!
 If you come for business and realize that you want to learn a lot more about American business and in fact want to get an MBA, that is totally fine!
 However, you have to be careful when you apply.
 If you change your mind too soon after you arrive, USCIS will presume that you came into the U.S. with a different intention than what you told the government.
 As of Fall 2017, the magic number is 91 days.
-If you wait for at least 91 days of being in the U.S. on your current status, before changing status to a new one, USCIS will not automatically presume that you originally had a different intention than the original visa you applied for.
+If you wait for at least 91 days of being in the U.S. on your current status, before changing your status to a new one, USCIS will not automatically presume that you originally had a different intention than the original visa you applied for.

 So This Leaves the Question, When Should You Apply to Change or Extend Your Status?
 You can apply up to six months before your I-94 expires, but do not leave it until the last minute!
 USCIS recommends applying no later than sixty days (or about two months) before your I-94 expires.
-You are allowed to apply after that two month line, but it is not advisable.
+You are allowed to apply after that two-month line, but it is not advisable.

 The immigration system can be complicated and your best chance of success is to work with an experienced immigration attorney.
 Please get in touch with us to help you through the process.